"Extraction and formalization of knowledge from text"

 - AnimalIR indexes Animal Journal articles with the ATOL ontology

-- Florilege is an on-line database that integrates information from various sources about positive flora in food and beyond, including textual data about habitats from articles and databases, BRC and genetic databases.
+- Omnicrobe is an online database that integrates information on microbe habitats and phenotypes from articles and databases, BRC, and genetic databases.